Welcome to the Outdoor Pikes Peak Initiative (OPPI)

 Elevate’s strong emphasis on hearing from local communities that are traditionally under represented in the outdoors makes it a particularly valuable complement to OPPI and building block on which to build this Plan.
 Ensuring that the findings from Elevate and other planning efforts inform OPPI and take it to the next step is key.
 See the “Goals” section of this web page to learn specific goals to be achieved by this Initiative.

 Our planning effort is focused on Pikes Peak and the treasured natural resources and recreation “sheds” that extend down to the surrounding communities, including portions of El Paso, Teller, Fremont, and Douglas counties.
-Chapters of the Plan will more broadly encompass El Paso, Teller, and Fremont counties, such as a compilation of what we hear from listening sessions and the distilled priorities for both conservation and recreation.
+Chapters of the Plan will more broadly encompass El Paso, Teller, and Fremont counties, such as a compilation of what we heard from listening sessions and the distilled priorities for both conservation and recreation.

 A “deeper dive” focus for other Plan chapters, including existing plan document analysis and innovative management models, will drill down to a smaller area of focus that encompasses Pikes Peak and its area is not constrained by jurisdictional or geopolitical boundaries but rather inclusive of ecosystems and defined by established recreation areas.
 This focus area expands upon the footprint of the 1999 Pikes Peak Multi-Use Plan to include the majority of the Pikes Peak Ranger District.
 The northern boundary captures a small portion of Douglas County.
 The west boundary extends to Teller/Park county line.
 The south boundary captures portions of Fremont County.
 The east boundary is defined by the edge of the developed urban areas and the base of the foothills.